sanders41/meilisearch-python-sdk/CONTRIBUTING.md

 Before you do, once again make sure that you have followed all the guidelines outlined in this document regarding code style, tests, and documentation.

+### Automated Code and AI

+Pull Pequests authored and/or co-authored by AI (for example LLMs) will not be accepted.
+You can use these tools, however as the person submitting the Pull Request you are responsible for manually reviewing and testing 100% of the changes before creating a Pull Request, and the AI should not be listed as a creator.
+Failure to do this will result in the Pull Request being closed.

 ### Make the pull request

 If everything looks good, you are ready to make a pull request.
 This is how you let the maintainers